 World NGO Day was born in London, the brainchild of Marcis Liors Skadmanis.
-It is an international calendar day held on 27th February every year to celebrate, commemorate and collaborate with the various NGOs around the world.
+It is an international calendar day held on 27th February every year to celebrate, commemorate and collaborate with the various Non-Governmental Organizations (NGOs) around the world.
 Officially recognized and declared by the 12 member countries of the IX Baltic Sea NGO Forum of the Council of the Baltic Sea States in 2010 and first time marked by the UN, EU leaders and international organizations in 2014.

 History of NGO Day

 World NGO Day is a day for NGOs around the globe to share knowledge and experiences with one another.
 It aims to educate individuals worldwide on NGOs and their impact.
-The World NGO Day provides an opportunity to honour and remember NGO founders, employees, volunteers, members and supporters.
+The World NGO Day provides an opportunity to honor and remember NGO founders, employees, volunteers, members and supporters.

 How to celebrate NGO Day